 “By the age of 12, it was really bad, so I was quite quiet because I just didn’t want to speak.
 It wasn’t like I was lonely — I had lots of friends — but they were like, ‘Why can’t you say it?
-Just say it,’” Blunt said in an interview with CBS Sunday Morning.
+Just say it,’” Blunt said in an interview with CBS Sunday Morning in 2018.

 How many people are affected by stuttering?

-About 1 percent of humans worldwide — including 3 million Americans — stutter, with the condition affecting people of all ages, but most commonly children 2 to 6 years old, according to the National Institute on Deafness and Other Communication Disorders.
-Up to 10 percent of children will be affected at some point, with boys two to three times as likely to stutter as girls.
+About 1% of humans worldwide — including 3 million Americans — stutter, with the condition affecting people of all ages, but most commonly children 2 to 6 years old, according to the National Institute on Deafness and Other Communication Disorders.
+Up to 10% of children will be affected at some point, with boys two to three times as likely to stutter as girls.
 About three-quarters of affected kids recover from stuttering; for others, it’s a lifelong problem.

 What causes stuttering?